gebner/mpdsep/README.md

 Each line in `effects.txt` describes a single sound effect.
 For example:

-    w "Hilarious laughing" laughtrack
+    w "Hilarious laughing" laughtrack o

-`w` is the keystroke that will trigger the effect, "Hilarious laughing" is shown in the on-screen legend, and `laughtrack` is the search term used to find the sound track.  `mpdsep` uses the first result of `mpc search any $query`, a filename is also fine.
+`w` is the keystroke that will trigger the effect, "Hilarious laughing" is shown in the on-screen legend, `laughtrack` is the search term used to find the sound track, and `o` means that the track will be played once (for repeating on a loop use `r`).  `mpdsep` uses the first result of `mpc search any $query`, a filename is also fine.

 As shown in the example, spaces can be escaped using double quotes.